gitkraken/gk-cli-docs/cli/cli-home.md

 - `Private`: Anyone in the GitKraken Organization will be able to work with the Cloud Patch.
 They will be required to authenticate with a GitKraken account to access it.

-Once the process is completed, you will be provided with a link that can be used by yourself or others to open the cloud patch in GitKraken Client or GitLens.
+Once the process is completed, you will be provided with a link that can be used by yourself or others to open the cloud patch in GitKraken Desktop or GitLens.
 From there, the patch can be applied in either client to work with those changes.
 To apply a Cloud Patch at a later time to the current repository, you can run `gk patch apply`.

 <img src="/wp-content/uploads/gk-cli-patch-create-example.gif" class="img-bordered img-responsive center">

 Cloud Patches can be viewed from URLs shared to you and they can be applied to your working tree or to a new or existing branch.
-Simply select or open the link and then follow the prompts within GitLens or GitKraken Client to apply the Cloud Patch.
+Simply select or open the link and then follow the prompts within GitLens or GitKraken Desktop to apply the Cloud Patch.

 <img src='/wp-content/uploads/gkc-apply-cloud-patch-example.gif' class='img-bordered img-responsive center'>